 Talk with your health provider.

-Using fish oil with medications that slow clotting may increase the risk of bleeding.
-However, conflicting data exists.
-Until more is known, use cautiously in combination with medications that slow blood clotting.
+Using fish oil with medications that slow clotting has been thought to increase the risk of bleeding.
+However, most research shows that fish oil does not increase bleeding.
+Until more is known, be watchful if combining with medications that slow blood clotting.

 Some of these drugs include aspirin, clopidogrel (Plavix), dalteparin (Fragmin), dipyridamole (Persantine), enoxaparin (Lovenox), heparin, ticlopidine (Ticlid), warfarin (Coumadin), and others.